pAlbarracin/aluraConversorMonedaUsingAPI/README.md

 ## Installation

+You can clone the Alura Converter repository.
+After opening in your favorite IDE, you must generate a key to use the api in Fastforex.io and change it in the Api.java file, the key that you will find in this code is only valid for 7 days.
-You can clone the Alura Converter repository and then convert it to a . class and then run it on your computer.
+Then convert it to a . class and then run it on your computer.
 Requires JVM on your device.

 ## License